madelinben/arcade-canvas/README.md

 ***Web Dev:***
 * [ ] Text decoration on credit repo link.
 * [ ] Existing game graphics need to be scaled on window resize.
+* [ ] Account input elements are converting lowercase characters to allcaps.
+* [ ] Success and Error messages are wrapping flex elements.

 ***Pong:***
 * [ ] Ball angle should initially travel towards the winning player.
 Game is currently just randomising the angle.